thekalinga/books-raw/repo/introduction-to-international-law/15-state-responsibility.md

 [^312/1]: This is a truly international system, involving both reporting and inspection.
-Prior to the Treaty, a large number of countries were subject to the system; _see_ the address, September 21, 1966, by the Director-General of IAEA to the 10th General Conference, and M. Willrich, American Journal of International Law, Vol. 60 (1966), pp. 34--54.
+Prior to the Treaty, a large number of countries were subject to the system; _see_ the address, September 21, 1966, by the Director-General of IAEA to the 10th General Conference, and M. Willrich, _American Journal of International Law_, Vol. 60 (1966), pp. 34--54.

 [^312/2]: _See_ Panevezys-Saldutiskis Railway Case, Pub.
 P.C.I.J.
 (1939), Series A/B
 No. 76.